WebAssembly/component-model/design/mvp/Explainer.md

-In the Canonical ABI, the `{readable,writable}-future-end` is passed as an `i32` index into the component instance's table followed by a single `PTR` describing the linear memory offset of the `{readable,writable}-buffer<T; 1>`.
+In the Canonical ABI, the `{readable,writable}-future-end` is passed as an `i32` index into the component instance's table followed by a single `memory.addrtype` describing the linear memory offset of the `{readable,writable}-buffer<T; 1>`.
 The `option<future-{read,write}-result>` return value is bit-packed into the single `i32` return value where all-ones represents `none`.
 And, `future-read-result.cancelled` is encoded